-NBA players discuss social justice with pope at Vatican
+NBA players hailed by pope at Vatican for demanding justice

-VATICAN CITY (AP) — Five NBA players were part of a delegation that met with Pope Francis at the Vatican on Monday to discuss social justice.
+Pope Francis lauded a delegation of NBA players who met with him at the Vatican on Monday as “champions” and said he supported their work on addressing social injustice.

-Marco Belinelli, Sterling Brown, Jonathan Isaac, Kyle Korver and Anthony Tolliver were joined by NBA players’ union exeutive director Michele Roberts and two other union executives — Sherrie Deans and Matteo Zuretti.
+Five players — Marco Belinelli, Sterling Brown, Jonathan Isaac, Kyle Korver and Anthony Tolliver — were joined by NBA players’ union exeutive director Michele Roberts and two other union executives, Sherrie Deans and Matteo Zuretti.

+“We’re here because, frankly, we’re inspired by the work that you do globally,” Roberts told the pope during the meeting, which took place in the papal library.

 The union said the players spoke about their “individual and collective efforts addressing social and economic injustice and inequality occurring in their communities.”
+Belinelli addressed the pope in Italian, and the group presented the pope with gifts such as a commemorative basketball, a union-produced book highlighting efforts players have taken and an Orlando Magic jersey.

+“You’re champions,” Pope Francis said.
+“But also giving the example of teammork, you’ve become a model, giving that good example of teamwork but always remaining humble … and preserving your own humanity.”

-The audience came days before a book comes out in which Pope Francis supports demands for racial justice, specifically the actions taken following the killing of George Floyd, a Black man who died in May.
+The audience was held days before a book comes out in which Pope Francis supports demands for racial justice, specifically the actions taken following the killing of George Floyd, a Black man who died in May.
 A police officer in Minneapolis pressed a knee against his neck for minutes while Floyd said he couldn’t breathe.

 Roberts said Pope Francis sought the meeting with the players, and that it “demonstrates the influence of their platforms.”
 Demands for social and racial justice have been paramount among players, especially in recent months following the deaths of Floyd and Breonna Taylor, among others.